Kong/docs.konghq.com/README.md

 - `review:copyedit`: Request for writer review.
 - `review:general`: Review for general accuracy and presentation.
 Does the doc work?
 Does it output correctly?
-- `review:tech`: Request for technical review from an SME.
+- `review:tech`: Request for technical review, usually internal to docs.
+We normally use this for docs platform work.
+- `review:sme`: Request for SME review, external to the docs team.

 At least one of these labels must be applied to a PR or the build will fail.